anshumann548/Zeninboxai/README.md

 // (There are total 5 test cases , 3 in selenium+TestNg and 1 in RestAssured+TestNg , 1 is jmeter script )
 // upon running these  command ./mvnw clean install for (linux/MacOS) or  mvnw.cmd clean install (windows)
 // it will run 4 test cases
-// All Selenium+TestNg tests will pass and RestAssured+TestNg will fail due to bot detection that could be resolved by removing bot detection on controlled staging enviornment
+// All Selenium+TestNg tests will pass and RestAssured+TestNg will fail due to bot detection that could be resolved by removing bot detection on controlled staging environment

 **To run Jmeter script :**
-Install the apache-jmeter from https://jmeter.apache.org/download_jmeter.cgi Download the jmx file from https://github.com/anshumann548/Zeninboxai/blob/main/jmeter-scripts/zeninf.jmx Open Jmeter then go to File -> Open -> zeninf.jmx(from your system downloads) Run the test from green keef sign in Jmeter and observe the results in Result tree
+Install the apache-jmeter from https://jmeter.apache.org/download_jmeter.cgi Download the jmx file from https://github.com/anshumann548/Zeninboxai/blob/main/jmeter-scripts/zeninf.jmx Open Jmeter then go to File -> Open -> zeninf.jmx(from your system downloads) Run the test from green leaf sign in Jmeter and observe the results in Result tree

 **NOTE** : Provide the fresh jwt and organisation in header manager and body of request respectively